mixxxdj/manual/source/chapters/user_interface.rst

             ReplayGain value, but will not apply a newly calculated ReplayGain value to a track after it has already started playing (to avoid a sudden change in the gain of a playing track).

+  .. seealso:: For an explanation of why you should set your gains this way, see
+               :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

 **EQ Knobs**
   The low, mid, and high knobs allow you to change the filters of the audio.